 If you’re not sure whether you needed to register or not, you can do so by using ICO’s Registration self-assessment tool.

 The cost of registering as a data controller

-From 25th May 2018, organisations which process personal data will be charged a fee dependent upon which of three tiers they fall within:
+Organisations that process personal data are being charged a fee dependent upon which of three tiers they fall within:

-- Tier 1 is for “micro organisations” – including annual turnover of less than £632,000, 10 members of staff
+- Tier 1 is for “micro organisations” – including those with an annual turnover of less than £632,000, 10 members of staff

 - Tier 1 also includes charities and small occupational pension schemes, regardless of size or turnover

 - Tier 2 is for “SME organisations” – including with a turnover of no more than £36 million, or no more than 250 personnel

 - Tier 3 is for “large organisations” (all other organisations)